Produktvorstellung

 12V vs. 230V systems in motorhomes

-12V systems – safe, but limited
+12V systems – Safe, but limited

-• Work directly via the on-board battery
+• They operate directly via the vehicle's battery.

-12V systems are energy efficient and safe, but are not sufficient for many devices.
+12V systems are energy-efficient and safe, but are not sufficient for many devices.

 230V systems – More comfort, but with safety requirements